deepskystacker/DSS/Installers/README.txt

 9. Bug fix - remove all "Set Black Point to Zero" recommendations from "Recommended Settings"

 10. Bug fix - Invalid input in RAW/DDP settings for scale factors caused an assertion failure

+11. Bug fix - correct handling of file types (TIFF/FITS) in DeepSkyStackerCL for intermediate and final files

+12. Bug fix - correct handling of Stacking Mode (Standard/Mosaic/Intersection/Custom)

+13. Bug fix - unable to select a custom rectangle immediately after opening image file

+14. Bug fix - fileids in filelist files were being incorrectly written as ANSI not UTF8

+15. Bug fix - the selection for a custom rectangle was not always visible

+16. Enhancement - reduce the minimum size for the image list to be two rows

+17. Bug fix - correct problems with drag drop of a directory.

+18. Enhancement - if Custom Rectangle mode is read from a filelist or settings file, switch to Intersection mode.

+19. Bug fix - correct handling of reference frame in filelist.

+20. Bug Fix - FITS/DDP choice of Camera was not being handled correctly.

+21. Bug fix - ensure that reference frame is used a) when checked, and b) when not checked

+22. Bug fix - Register settings set a value of 0 for the luminance threshold when it was initially set to 20.

 Welcome to DeepSkyStacker 5.1.0
 ===============================